- What degree will I graduate with?

-You will graduate with a Master of Forest Conservation degree (MFC).
-The Faculty of Forestry at the University of Toronto developed this interdisciplinary, course-based degree program in the early 90s in response to a lack of specialized professionals with knowledge of forestry practices and conservation biology, as well as forest economics, foresty governance and policy, and the social and cultural issues associated with the conservation of our forest resources in Canada and around the world.
-Though enrollment in traditional Bachelor of Forestry programs was dropping, students were discovering forestry and forest conservation through broader studies in the environment, or biological or social sciences, and the MFC program provided these students with a graduate program that gave them the specialized knowledge necessary to work in these fields, but exposed them to the context in which forestry and forest conservation occurred.
-There are now over 300 MFC alumni working in Canada and all over the world in all sectors.
+What degree will I graduate with?
+Before its merger with the Daniels Faculty, the Faculty of Forestry developed this interdisciplinary, course-based degree program in the early 90s in response to a lack of specialized professionals with knowledge of forestry practices and conservation biology, as well as forest economics, forest governance and policy, and the social and cultural issues associated with the conservation of our forest resources in Canada and around the world.
+The Master of Forest Conservation provides students with a graduate program with the specialized knowledge necessary to work in these fields, and exposed them to the context in which forestry and forest conservation occurred.
+There are now over 350 MFC alumni working in Canada and all over the world in all sectors.

 What are the career opportunities after the program?

 The interdisciplinary nature of the MFC program enables graduates to provide leadership in a vast array of sectors such as science, business, non-governmental organizations, all levels of government and academia in areas of conservation, planning, urban forestry, forest management, and forest governance, policy and economics — all critical to the stewardship and conservation of the world’s forests.
 You can tailor your degree towards specific areas within forestry or forest conservation by the electives you choose, the internship you complete, and the topic you choose for your major paper.

 The MFC program is accredited.
 Accreditation widens the job market for our students to include positions that require registered professional foresters.

 Registered Professional Foresters (RPFs) provide services related to the development, management, conservation and sustainability of forests and urban forests.